Report this

 {}

-Now that you have set up port forwarding, you’ll improve the security of your registry.
+Now that you have set up port forwarding, you will improve the security of your registry by adding authentication.

 Step 3 - Setting Up Authentication

-Nginx allows you to set up HTTP authentication for the sites it manages, which you can use to limit access to your Docker Registry.
-To achieve this, you’ll create an authentication file with htpasswd and add username and password combinations to it that will be accepted.
-That process will enable authentication to your registry.
+Nginx allows you to set up HTTP authentication for the sites it manages, which you can use to restrict access to your Docker Registry.
+To achieve this, you will create an authentication file with htpasswd and add username and password combinations to it.
+That process enables HTTP Basic Auth for your registry.

-You can obtain the htpasswd utility by installing the apache2-utils package.
-Do so by running:
+Install the htpasswd utility by installing the apache2-utils package:

 1. sudo apt install apache2-utils -y